GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

-None of the predictive variables in the multiple linear regression model presented VIF values above the threshold of 10.
-Average height of retouch (t) presented the highest VIF value (7.27), followed by the GIUR index (4.59).
-Log transformed maximum thickness and remaining scraper mass presented respective VIF values of 3.81 and 2.35.
-PC1 (68.17%) and PC2 (26.55%) add up to 94.72% of variance and were selected to train a new Random Forest.
-When comparing the distribution of predictions from both models, no statistically significant difference was fount (D = 0.039; p-value = 0.67), indicating that the predictions from both models come from the same distribution, and that the original model is not affected by collinearity.

 ### 1.4.3 **3.3 Bias, limitations of the best model (random forest) and comparison with other models.**

 The episodes of resharpening generated 130 cases where the flat flake